Iran - Articles

 Fearless and outspoken, Nasrin Sotoudeh is one of Iran’s most well-known human rights defenders.
 Denied her right to practice law in October 2013, she has held a daily picket outside the Iranian Bar Association which she says she will continue until the ban is lifted.

-Atena Farghadani, is serving a 12-year prison sentence in Iran for a cartoon.
-She faces an additional sentence, alongside her lawyer, for indecent behaviour, for shaking hands with him when he visited her in prison.
+Artist Atena Farghadani is serving a 12-year sentence in Iran for a cartoon...and faces an additional sentence for shaking hands with her lawyer.

 Earlier this month, web developer Saeed Malekpour and IT professionals Vahid Asghari and Ahmad Reza Hasempour had their death sentences confirmed for allegedly hosting illegal content online, report the Committee to Protect Journalists (CPJ) and Reporters Without Borders (RSF).
 They are the newest victims of Iran's latest wave of arrests and convictions - one that has mushroomed into a clampdown against online dissent, just before parliamentary elections on 2 March.